Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Introduction

-In addition to analytical results, we will also present exact results from symbolic calculations of commutators and norms.
+In addition to these analytical results, we will also present exact results from symbolic calculations of commutators and norms.
 To be able to consider high orders $k$ in the commutator, we have written code in Julia with Nemo~\cite{FiekerEtalNemo} which is able to handle symbolic computations with up to $\sim 200$ million terms, limited only by the available memory.
-We note that we are able to consider system sizes for nearest-neighbor models which are about twice as large as the ones typically considered in exact diagonalizations.
+Nemo also provides arbitrary precision complex ball arithmetic which tracks error bounds rigorously.
+We typically use $200$ or $400$ digit precision for the amplitudes of the operators.
+While the absolute errors for large commutator orders can become large, we keep the relative errors always below $10^{-50}$ such that error bars are not visible in many of the plots presented in the following.
+We note that by using symbolic calculations we are able to consider system sizes for nearest-neighbor models which are about twice as large as the ones typically considered in exact diagonalizations.